refractproject/refract-spec/namespaces/Representor.md

 ## Resource (Object Element)

-The Resource represents a Hypermedia Resource, with it's available relations, transitions and attributes.
+The Resource represents a Hypermedia Resource, with its available relations, transitions and attributes.

 ### Properties

 - `element`: resource (string, fixed)
-- `content`: (object)
+- `attributes` (object)
     - `relations` - (array[Relation]) - The relations from this resource.
     - `transitions` - (array[Transition]) - The available transitions from this resource.
     - `resources` - (array[Resource]) - The embedded relations (resources) from this resource.
-    - `attributes` - (object) - Any properties of the resource.
+    - `relation` - (string) - An optional relation to this resource, when embedded in another resource.
-    - `relation` - (string) - An optional relation to this resource.
+- `content` (object) - Any properties of the resource.

 ## Relation (Object Element)